apache/logging-log4cxx/src/site/markdown/usage.md

 The advantages of this approach are:

 - Log4cxx configuration can be reused in multiple applications.
-- The structure exhibits better separation of concerns (see https://en.wikipedia.org/wiki/Separation_of_concerns).
+- The structure exhibits better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 - Log statements in static initialization code will generate output.

 This program (*MyApp*) begins by including the file